Images are still loading please cancel your preview and try again shortly.

 Challenges

 The UK Operational Resilience Framework and EU DORA requirements place an increasing burden on the financial sector’s operational risk controls.
+In addition, non-financial services organisations must comply with the national regulations of each country in which they operate as part of their ongoing digital transformation.
 With the increasing reliance on digital technologies, cybersecurity becomes an even more critical concern.
 Data breaches, hacking, and other cyber threats can lead to significant losses, legal liabilities, and erosion of trust among customers and stakeholders.

 Risk Advisory solutions

-We collaborate with other Linklaters practices, in particular the Fintech, Technology and Artificial Intelligence teams to help our clients:
+We collaborate with other Linklaters practices, in particular the Fintech and Data and Cyber teams to help our clients:

-• Establish and maintain robust governance, compliance and risk management frameworks.
+• Establish and maintain robust governance, risk and compliance management frameworks.

 • Design and implement risk-based controls to meet regulatory requirements and mitigate risks.